 That right there is a pretty great setup for a comedy.
 There’s plenty of room for hi-jinx as the four people make the decisions that two normally would, as double the normal number of values and undisclosed religious backgrounds and other exiting biases and expectations clash together.

 There are a few really funny sequences in Babysplitters, one where they debate the order in which their child’s hyphenated last name will go is one.
-The scene where they actually make the attempt to get pregnant, not through any kind of medical intervention but by the old fashioned way between the husband from one couple and the wife from another, while their spouses watch, ratchets the awkwardness and anxiety of their situation pretty expertly.
+The scene where they actually attempt to get pregnant, not through any kind of medical intervention but by the old fashioned way between the husband from one couple and the wife from another, while their spouses watch, ratchets the awkwardness and anxiety of their situation pretty expertly.

-Let me just take a moment here to single out Danny Pudi for a moment here, it’s easy to remember only his weirder roles or his long stint on Community, but his performance here is very sincere and grounded, and I kind of can’t wait to see him take on more roles like this one.
-Emily C. Chang is similarly great and I expect to see her in romcoms like this one on a regular basis moving forward.
+Let me take a moment here to single out Danny Pudi for a moment here, it’s easy to remember only his weirder roles or his long stint on Community, but his performance here is very sincere and grounded, and I kind of can’t wait to see him take on more roles like this one.
+Emily C. Chang is similarly great, and I expect to see her in romcoms like this one on a regular basis moving forward.

 So there it is.
 Babysplitters has some funny moments and a great lead performance but what should be a great 90-minute movie headed to Netflix is currently an overlong 2-hour movie that … well, it’ll probably end up on Netflix or something similar too, honestly.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!